linxiaokun528/zookeeper-operator/README.md

 $ kubectl delete pod example-zookeeper-cluster-1 --now
 ```

-The Zookeeper operator will recover the failure by creating a new pod `example-zookeeper-cluster-4`:
+The ZooKeeper Operator will recover the failure by creating a new pod `example-zookeeper-cluster-4`:

 ```bash
 $ kubectl get pods